 Women entrepreneurs in India who are working mothers or “Mompreneurs” have to somehow manage two important yet overwhelming roles – that of an “Entrepreneur” and a “Caregiver”.

-We understand that fulfilling family responsibilities alongside business commitments can be overwhelming where you often might have to prioritize one or the other.
+Fulfilling family responsibilities alongside business commitments can be overwhelming and you might have to prioritise one or the other.
+Traditional gender roles and societal expectations often pressure women to prioritise their family over entrepreneurial endeavours.

 Who is a “Mompreneur”?